qinwang/gitlab-ce/doc/development/documentation/index.md

   documentation, sometimes it might be useful to search a path deeper.
 - The `*.md` extension is not used when a document is linked to GitLab's built-in help page, that's why we omit it in `git grep`.
-- Use the checklist on the documentation MR description template.
+- Use the checklist on the "Change documentation location" MR description template.

 #### Alternative redirection method